 The threat of a cyberattack is very real and has enormous consequences.
-But this does not have to cripple the team or organization with fear.
+But this does not have to cripple the organization or team with fear.

-By implementing a proper DMS that's created specifically to fit the needs specifically of lawyers, you can maximize collaboration, security, productivity, and efficiency for your entire legal department.
+By implementing a proper DMS that's created specifically to fit the needs specifically of lawyers, you can maximize collaboration, security, productivity, and efficiency for your entire department.